lsqrl/OpusBackend-Express/README.md

 1. BASE_URL = "0.0.0.0" for remote deployment
 2. BASE_URL = "127.0.0.1" for on-prem deployment

-These variables have to be set up in:
-1. ui/db.py
-2. database_prod/initialize_database.py

 ## Requirements
 Set up a virtual environment:
 ```